bryanem32/hyperv_vm_creator/README.md

 - Hyper-V Host (Main PC) needs to be Windows 10/11 **Pro Edition**
 - VMs can be Windows 10/11* Home or Pro Edition
 - GPU Partitioning require driver support for WDDM 2.5 (**NVIDIA GTX 10-Series or newer, AMD RX Vega or newer**)
+- **IMPORTANT:** On Windows 10 PRO Host (Main PC), Disable Integrated Graphics (iGPU) if using an AMD CPU
-- **IMPORTANT:** *Only on a Windows 11 PRO Host, Virtual Machine GPU Updater can use Integrated Graphics or Discreet GPU for the VM
+- **IMPORTANT:** On Windows 11 PRO Host (Main PC), Virtual Machine GPU Updater can pick between Integrated Graphics or Discreet GPU for the VM
 - **IMPORTANT:** Enable "Full Windows Updates" if using Windows 11 25H2 ISO, otherwise Hyper-V Console will freeze after GPU-P update
 # 1. Hyper-V VM Creator
 Right-click the program and select **Run As Administrator**.